-Since then she has pursued her career both in Italy and France, while her concerts have led her to appear in most of the European countries (Bath International Music Festival, Europalia Arts Festival/Bruxelles, Festival d’Orgue de Saint-Eustache/Paris, Berliner Philharmonie…), the United States and the Middle East.
+Since then she has pursued her career both in Italy and France, while her concerts have led her to appear in most of the European countries (Bath International Music Festival, Europalia Arts Festival/Bruxelles, Festival d’Orgue de Saint-Eustache/Paris, Berliner Philharmonie…), the United States, in Latin America and the Middle East.

 She is responsible for the ideation and artistic direction of MUSICOMETA, the festival for famous international soloists that has been held in Rome since 1995.
 She has also collaborated musically with the Evangelical Lutheran Church in Rome.

 She is the only foreign musician in France who is listed in the organ collections of RCA Victor/BMG France, and her recordings have been critically acclaimed by such magazines as Diapason, Répertoire, and Organist’s Review.